JohnChang2014/custom_rqrcode/README.md

 * `:fill`    – Background color (e.g "ffffff" or :white)
 * `:color`   – Foreground color for the code (e.g. "000000" or :black)
 * `:bg`      – Background image to be combined with QR code image (e.g. "./img/000.png")
-* `:gravity` – Location where QR code image will be put on the background image (e.g. "center" or "north")
+* `:gravity` – Location where QR code image will be put on the background image (e.g. "center", "north", "south")

 ## About